jmcinerney/enketo-express-oc/doc/oc-api.md

 Same as POST /instance/note except that this view has a **Close button** in the Discrepancy Note Widget.

+#### POST /instance/headless

+Loads a record headlessly, adds autoqueries and submits.

+TODO: describe completeness, if applicable to the API => https://github.com/kobotoolbox/enketo-express/issues/972

+Otherwise, use like [POST /instance](http://apidocs.enketo.org/v2/#/post-instance) (without `return_url` and `go_to` parameters)

 ### DELETE /instance

 Removes cached instance.
 This method may not have a practical use as instances POSTed to enketo for editing are only cached/saved very briefly (available for a maximum of 1 minute).